HaoKuo/tools/README.md

 # some tools for NGS analysis

-  Using python XXX.py -h to take a look of help info.
+  Using python XXX.py -h to take a look at help info.